jus910/softdev/17_clisql/howto_sqlite3-shell-basics.md

 - ```bash
     sqlite3 ex1
     ```
-    - creates a file called ex1 in the termina;
+    - creates a file called ex1 in the terminal

 - ```sql
     create table tbl1(one text, two int);